Andre Franca

 Lately, I’ve been in a movement to limit my access to Mastodon, so I can focus on my family, or things like reading and studying.
 Although I don’t toot much, my account is active and I try to catch up monthly on what’s going on there.

-Follow me on Mastodon: abf@mas.to
+Follow me on the Fediverse: @andre@abf.li

 Questions, comments or concerns?

-Please share your thoughts through Email or Mastodon.
+Please share your thoughts through the Fediverse or Email.

-<~ Previous: Brazilian elections
+<~ Previous: Brazilian Elections

 ~> Next: Andre Updates: September, 2022